Ishan-Pal/Portfolio/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact me at [Shivansh Yadav](mailto:shivanshyadav50@gmail.com).
+If you have any questions or need further assistance, feel free to contact me at [Ishan Pal](mailto:ishan30112001pal@gmail.com).

 Thank you for visiting my personal portfolio!